Skip to content

 Myasthenia Gravis in Dachshunds

-Myasthenia gravis is a potential neurological problem in dachshunds, characterized by a generalized weakness in patients that is made worse with exercise.
+Myasthenia gravis is a potential dachshund health issue, characterized by a generalized weakness in patients that is made worse with exercise.

 dachshund neurological exam for health issues